 Aquarium snails are everywhere in aquarist’s live – they inhabit in all types of tanks and sometimes they appear in the places, where it seems to be impossible.
-Let’s try to make a long story short and gather some information about the snail kinds described earlier, so then you can choose what’s interesting especially for you.
+Let’s try to make a long story short and gather some information about the kinds described earlier, so then you can choose what’s interesting especially for you.

-Quite a lot of fresh water snails feed on food leftovers and other garbage, some of them clean tank walls and decorations, and some are just good looking species.
+Quite a lot of snails feed on food leftovers and other garbage, some of them clean tank walls and decorations, and some are just good looking species.
 To avoid any troubles with aquatic snails in a tank you just need to know what stimulates their rapid breeding and define which species won’t do for your tank.

-The role of aquarium snails in a tank
+Types of aquarium snails

-The smallest aquarium snails are freshwater snails acroloxus (acroloxus sp kind) from Acroloxidae family).
+The smallest aquarium snails are acroloxus (acroloxus sp) from Acroloxidae family.
 If you observe them from a side their shell will look like a small cap.
 These small snails are rather reticent and prefer to do all their activity in the twilights and in the dark.

 However, be aware of their population number, since they feed on leftovers and if there are a lot of them, it means that they have enough of feed.
 This brings another question – maybe you overfeed you fishes?
-Once you decrease the amount of feed given to your fishes, the number of snails will decrease correspondingly.
+Once you decrease the amount of feed given to your fishes, the number will decrease correspondingly.

-Since these are one of the largest snail kinds their appetite corresponds to their size.
+Since these are one of the largest kinds their appetite corresponds to their size.
 Therefore, apple snails may damage young and soft tank plants in case the snails have lack of feed.
-As for the rest – these are good looking, large and interesting snails.
+As for the rest – these are good looking, large and interesting.

 Melaniidae family snails, known as MTS snails.
 Two kinds of them are the most spread in tanks all over the world – Melanoides tuberculata and Melanoides granifera.

-MTS snails are spread just like the ramshorn snails, but they differ from the latter not only in their appearance, but also in their lifestyle.
+MTS are spread just like the ramshorn snails, but they differ from the latter not only in their appearance, but also in their lifestyle.
 They live and breed in a tank substrate, which is good for the tank since mix the substrate.

 The only drawback is their price and short lifespan (about a year) and the fact that they tend to lay the eggs which don’t hatch in freshwater and spoil the tank appearance.
-Neretina snails advantage is the number of species with different appearance and shape.
+Nerite snails advantage is the number of species with different appearance and shape.

 Almost all kinds of aquarium snails are well behaved tank inhabitants, only some of them require some special conditions that don’t fit community tank conditions.
-Snails become a problem only in case when something is wrong in the tank and still it’s not a problem it’s just a signal.
+They become a problem only in case when something is wrong in the tank and still it’s not a problem it’s just a signal.